 A Mixed Bag.
 I’ve been thinking about releasing this into the wild for some time.
 It would be a collection of a variety of my work.
 Some short fiction, a novella, some poetry, a one-act play, and a few other odds and ends from the weirdness that is my imagination.

 Merle Boudreaux, Bayou Wizard.
 A retelling of the Arthurian legend, set in Louisiana, with Merlin (Merle) raising Arthur in the cypress swamps of Louisiana, training him to go against his half-brother Mortie, a tech-wizard who intends to …well, let’s just say “do bad things,” and keep the rest of the plot secret for now.

 The Lives of Franklin Roosevelt Jones.
 This one will have to wait until I see a clear space to focus on it all by itself.
-It’s a birth-to-death story, a sort of extended coming-of-age story with a twist.
+It’s a birth-to-death story that I’ve been working on for over twenty years, a sort of extended coming-of-age story with a twist.
 I’ve written over 100,000 words of this already, but haven’t scratched the surface.
-I think it will end up being a multi-volume series because the premise is that every time Franklin makes a decision which steers his life in a different direction (or someone or something makes that decision for him) the novel will split and follow both directions simultaneously).
+I think it will end up being a multi-volume series because the premise is that every time Franklin makes a decision which steers his life in a different direction (or when someone or something makes that decision for him) the novel will split and follow both directions simultaneously.
 At times there will be six or more storylines.
 The complexity of it scares the hell out of me, but the idea of it intrigues me.
 It’s always in the back of my mind.

 Which of those would you most like to see in print?

 Standard Disclaimer: Please post a comment below if you would like to.
 All comments are personally moderated by a grouchy old guy, though, so posts by self-promotional schemers, spammers, and lunatic ranters won’t make it through.
 Everyone else, whether your thoughts are positive or negative, please feel free to speak your mind.
 Thanks.